Louisiana / Franklin County

 What is the housing market like in Liddieville, LA?

-The housing market in Liddieville is stable and affordable, with a median home price of $98,000 and an owner-occupancy rate of 68%.
-Rental options are available, though vacancy rates are somewhat higher, providing flexibility for both buyers and renters.
+The local housing market is strong, with a median home price of $98,000 and an owner-occupied rate of nearly 68%.
+The market has seen a 3.2% appreciation over the past year, and rental vacancy rates remain moderate at 13.2%.
+Liddieville offers a mix of stability and opportunity for both buyers and renters.

 $98,000